inbravo/aws-feature-set/README.md

 #### Virtual Private Network (VPN), Interet Gateway (IGW), Route Table
 - Create hardware VPN connection between your local DC and AWS
 - AWS VPC endpoint enables you to create a private connection between your Amazon VPC and another AWS service without requiring access over the Internet or through a NAT device, VPN connection, or AWS Direct Connect
+- VPC endpoint for sending traffic directly to Amazon S3 using S3 gateway
 - Route table specifies how packets are forwarded between the subnets within VPC, internet and VPN
-- Route table contains a route from IP : 0.0.0.0/0 to default IGW for allowing accesss of subnet to internet
+- **Route table contains a route from IP : 0.0.0.0/0** to default IGW for allowing accesss of subnet to internet
 - Only one internet gateway per VPC
+- **ENI for dual homes instances**

 #### VPC Configuration
 - VPC types